-A special educational needs co-ordinator (SENCo) co-ordinates special educational needs provision for children and young people who require additional support in an education setting.
+A special educational needs co-ordinator (SENCo / SENDCo) co-ordinates special educational needs provision for children and young people who require additional support in an education setting.

-In some settings they may be called a SENDCo (special educational needs and/or disabilities co-ordinator), or there may be an Inclusion Leader with responsibility for carrying out SENCo duties.
+A setting may have an Inclusion Leader with responsibility for carrying out SENCo duties.

-The SENCo is the main point of contact for staff and can offer help and advice on the identification of needs and support to meet those needs.
-Through provision management they monitor the progress of pupils with SEND and are responsible for the effectiveness of interventions and support.
+The SENCo is the main point of contact for staff.
+They can offer help and advice on the identification of needs and support to meet those needs.
+They monitor the progress of pupils with SEND, and are responsible for the effectiveness of interventions and support.

 Key duties of SENCos

 • support the identification of children with SEND.
-This is done through a range of activities including monitoring data and progress against targets, assessments, observations and listening to the voice of the teacher, family and pupil
+This is done through various activities such as monitoring data and progress against targets, assessments, observations and speaking to the teacher, family and pupil

 • co-ordinate provision for pupils with SEND